TheGalfins/GNSS_Compare/docs/user_manual/example_analysis.rst

 - Reference location: Latitude 52.16954469, Longitude 4.48089101, Altitude 55.48 m
 - Data collection duration: approximately 4 minutes
-- Enabled constellations: Galileo, GPS, Galileo+GPS
+- Enabled constellations: GPS, Galileo+GPS
 - Number of used satellites: 4 Galileo and 5 GPS

 After the results of the PVT estimations were obtained from the logged files of *GNSS Compare*, they were projected